 CMS is required to propose future rounds of competitive bidding, which could change reimbursement rates, negatively impact the premium for POCs over other oxygen modalities, or limit beneficiary access to our technologies.
+At this point, CMS has not yet announced when a new round of competitive bidding will occur.
 Cumulatively in previous rounds of competitive bidding, we were offered contracts for a substantial majority of the CBAs and product categories for which we submitted bids.
 As of January 1, 2017 (when the last round of competitive bidding was in effect), we believe we had access to over 90% of the Medicare oxygen therapy market based on our analysis of the 103 CBAs that we won out of the 130 total CBAs.
-These 130 CBAs represented approximately 36% of the Medicare market with the remaining approximately 64% of the market not subject to competitive bidding per Medicare's data on 2018 traditional Medicare fee-for-service beneficiaries.
+These 130 CBAs represented approximately 36% of the Medicare market with the remaining approximately 64% of the market not subject to competitive bidding per Medicare's data on 2018 traditional Medicare fee-for-service beneficiaries in CBAs compared to the total Medicare fee-for-service beneficiaries.
 As of January 1, 2019, we can choose to accept Medicare oxygen patients throughout the United States.
 As of July 2018, we are operating in all 50 states in the U.S. We did not sell or rent to patients in Hawaii due to the licensure requirements from inception to June 2018.

-We cannot guarantee that we will be offered contracts in any subsequent rounds of competitive bidding that are offered.
+We cannot guarantee that we will be offered contracts in any subsequent rounds of competitive bidding.
 In all five rounds of competitive bidding in which we have participated, we have gained access to certain CBAs and been excluded from other CBAs.